 The subjects studied may vary from year to year, but usually include:

-- Nature of the Corporation – introduction to the course; fundamental concepts; theory;
+- Nature of the Corporation – introduction to the module; fundamental concepts; theory;

 - Development of the Corporate Form - early history, Islamic perspectives, early European law, France, Germany, England and the United States;